Sgr57/native-audio/README.md

 /**
  * This method will load more optimized audio files for background into memory.
+ * @param assetPath - relative path of the file or absolute url (file://)
+ *        assetId - unique identifier of the file
+ *        audioChannelNum - number of audio channels
+ *        isUrl - pass true if assetPath is a `file://` url
- * @param track - title of the track; string, optional, default ''
+ *        track - title of the track; string, optional, default ''
  *        artist - string, optional, default ''
  *        album - string, optional, default ''
  *        cover - can be a local path (use fullpath 'file:///storage/emulated/...', or only 'my_image.jpg' if my_image.jpg is in the www folder of your app)